rulingAnts/LingTeX/README.md

 - Set “Figures output dir” (default: `${workspaceFolder}/misc/figures`).
 - Set “Main TeX file” (optional).
 Paths in the inserted `\includegraphics{...}` are made relative to this file.
 This ensures correct paths when inserting into files included via `\input{...}`.
 - Optional: enter a Caption and a Citation key (used in `\parencite{...}`).
+ - You can also click “Browse Figures Dir…” in Settings to select a folder.

 ### Output format
 The inserted snippet uses a compact format: